mehedi-soft-dev/dot-net-tips/README.md

 ### Partial Class
 <p>Organize your code with partial classes in C# and .NET!
 Splitting class definitions across multiple files can make it easier to work with large classes or allow multiple developers to work on different parts of the same class. #CSharp #dotnet #programming #codeorganization #partialclass</p>

+### Indexer
+<p>In C#, an indexer is a mechanism that allows instances of a class or struct to be indexed just like an array.
+Indexers are defined using the this keyword, followed by one or more parameters that specify the index of the element being accessed.</p>